fish546-2018/Jenny-Snailfish/README.md

 Week 5 goals: Become familiar with new programs and begin running basic analyses.
 ## Directories:
 - xFISH546
-- general class files including the blast tutorial
+	- general class files including tutorials and class notes
 	- blast-tutorial
 		- files created from conducting the blast tutorial in GitBash
 		- completed Oct 11 2018
 		- contains text file of command line coding
 		- contains Jupyter notebook for running the tutorial
 		- contains subdirectories: analyses for blast analysis, db for data downloads, and query for data queries.
+	- notebooks
+		- contains Jupyter notebooks about general troubleshooting done for making Bash and Windows get along.
+	-  notes
+		-  notes from each week of class
+	-  screenshots
+		-  screenshots taken for posting on class issues
+	-  shell-novice
+		-  files from the bash shell tutorial
+		-  two text files with commands from the tutorial
+		-  data -> file downloaded for use with the bash tutorial
 -  Data
-	-  contains raw data files
+	-  contains raw data file and checksum for it
 	-  original data fastq too big for GitHub
 -  Analyses
 	-  contains files created for analysis of data
-	-  currently contains html output of FastQC
+	-  currently contains html and zip output of FastQC
 -  Notebooks
-	-  contains Jupyter notebooks documenting steps in the process.
+	-  contains Jupyter notebooks documenting steps in the process
+	-
 ## Programs Used
 - FastQC
 	- requires java